 Management reviews the capital structure on an annual basis.
 As a part of this review, management considers the cost of capital; and the tenures and risks associated with each class of capital.
 Management also reviews compliance with financial covenants associated with borrowings.
-During the current year ended 31 December 2023, the Group sought a consent solicitation to (i) suspend compliance with the financial covenant requirements for its term notes (Note 23) from 26 July 2023 to 26 July 2026, (ii) extend the maturity date of the term notes to July 26, 2026 (iii) amend the non-disposal provision under Trust Deed of the term note and (iv) waive non-disposal provision of the assets of its principal subsidiaries.
-The suspension of compliances with the relevant financial covenants, extension of maturity date, and the amendment and waiver were approved in November 2022.
+On 25 November 2022, the Group has obtained approval from the term notes holders through a consent solicitation exercise (i) extend the maturity date of the Series 003 notes from 26 July 2023 to 26 July 2026; (ii) suspension from compliance with the financial covenants for the period from 27 July 2023 to 26 July 2026; (iii) insert call option for the Group to redeem all of the notes; (iv) amend the non-disposal provision under the Trust Deed of the term note; and (v) waive provisions of the Trust Deed and the Conditions of the term notes and the occurrence of any Event(s) of Default or Potential Event(s) of Default as a result of non-compliance with the non-disposal provision of the assets of its principal subsidiaries.